-- All rates are quoted in Namibia Dollars. - Rates are per person sharing, based on 2 people travelling together in one vehicle. - The rates include airport transfers, accommodation on Bed & Breakfast basis, Premium Cover insured vehicle rental. - All itineraries start and end in Windhoek, Namibia. - Daily Departures. - Pre & Post tour services can be added as extras. - Tailor-made itineraries on request.
+- All rates are quoted in Namibian Dollars. - Rates are per person sharing based on 2 people travelling together in one vehicle. - Rates include airport transfers, accommodation on Bed & Breakfast basis, Premium Cover insurance on vehicle rental. - All itineraries start and end in Windhoek, Namibia. - Pre & Post tour services can be added as extras. - Tailor-made itineraries on request.